 Along with its potential to modulate the immune system, bovine colostrum is often recommended to support gut health and promote proper digestion.
 According to registered dietitian Lauren Manaker from Nutrition Now Counseling, part of this comes from colostrum’s potential to support your probiotic health.
 Probiotics refer to the beneficial bacteria that exist in your gut.
 This complex community of bacteria helps digest food and absorb nutrients and contributes to nearly all facets of your general health and wellbeing.

 Manaker says, “Colostrum provides a probiotic called human milk oligosaccharide.
 This probiotic supports the growth of certain other probiotics and therefore supports a healthy gut.”

 According to Dr. Iratcabal, bovine colostrum’s gut healing abilities come in part from its immunoglobulin content.
-Immunoglobulins are a type of protein in the immune system that act as antibodies.
-Colostrum contains immunoglobulins A, D, E, G, and M. Dr. Iratcabal goes on to say, “So much of this immune modulation happens in the gastrointestinal tract, so colostrum is very effective in supporting the digestive tract, like preventing bacteria (H. pylori) attaching to our gut lining.”
+Immunoglobulins are a type of protein in the immune system.
+Colostrum contains immunoglobulins A, D, E, G, and M. Dr. Iratcabal goes on to say, “So much of this immune modulation happens in the gastrointestinal tract, so colostrum is very effective in supporting the digestive tract.”

 Support Healthy Skin

 While colostrum is often used in supplement form, it may also be applied topically according to Allison Tray of Tres Belle Spa.
 “At Tres Belle Spa, we apply and suggest colostrum serum to clients with very dry skin to keep skin soft during the change of the seasons.
-Colostrum prevents flare-ups of rosacea and eczema and stimulates the skin’s own healing mechanisms.”
+Colostrum stimulates the skin’s own healing mechanisms.”